cfazilleau/CFaz.dev/content/en/posts/turbo-engine.md

 - The "Render" components

-define everything that will be visual to the entity (mesh, renderer, light ...)
+define everything that will be visual to the entity (mesh renderer, light ...)

 - The "Physic" components